nuagenetworks/vspkgenerator/vspkgenerator/vanilla/vro/README.md

    b.
 From the context menu select the "Remove Enterprise" workflow
    e.
 Verify that the enterprise is removed from both VSPK plug-in's Inventory as well as from the VSD GUI

-8. General notes:
+General notes:

-   - In creation workflows (i.e. the workflows which names start with "Add ..."), the first input parameter requires a "fetcher".
+   - In all the creation related workflows (i.e. the workflows which names start with "Add ..."), the first input parameter requires a "fetcher".
 A fetcher is the parent folder to which the new object (that is going to be created as a result of the workflow execution) is going to be attached to.
      For example, when creating a new enterprise like we did in step #6, the fetcher field was pre-populated with "Enterprises" which is the folder from which we started the "Add Enterprise" workflow.

 For support and feature requests, please contact: nuage-oss-support@alcatel-lucent.com